 The purpose of this article is to elucidate the principles of kayak stability, and to explain what enabled Wavewalk create the world’s most stable kayaks for fishing, paddling, and motorizing, based on the invention described in US utility patent number 6871608 entitled ‘Twin Hull Personal Watercraft’.

-Before going further, we recommend that you watch these two short demo movies:
+Before going further, we recommend that you watch this short demo video –

 WHAT IS KAYAK STABILITY?

 Stability is defined as resistance to change, deterioration, or displacement, and it is synonym to reliability and dependability.
 In naval terms it means the ability of a watercraft to maintain equilibrium or resume its original, upright position after tilting on its side as a result of the action of waves, wind, or passengers.

 This article discusses Lateral Stability and not directional stability namely tracking, which is discussed in other articles on this website.

 WHY IS LATERAL STABILITY SO IMPORTANT?

 Lateral stability is a key factor in kayaking and kayak fishing, since increases the safety and well being of kayakers and kayak fishermen, as well as their performance.

 This article explains the basic terms used in kayak design in the context of stability, and how the patented Wavewalk kayaks deliver lateral stability that exceeds the stability that any other kayak and small boat offers.